mastersign/gulp-text-simple/README.md

 Application
 -----------

 With GulpText _simple_ you can just implement a function taking a string an returning a string.
-And it will create a Gulp transformation for you, which you can just pass to `.pipe()`.
+And it will create a Gulp transformation factory for you, which you can just use with `.pipe()`.

 ~~~ js
 var gulp = require('gulp');